Tea, tundra, herb and laborador combination (Alaska Native)

 Compare Tea, tundra, herb and laborador combination (Alaska Native)

-See how Tea, tundra, herb and laborador combination (Alaska Native) compares to other foods:
+See how Tea, tundra, herb and laborador combination (Alaska Native) compares to other foods in terms of nutrition:

-- Tea, tundra, herb and laborador combination (Alaska Native) vs Agutuk, fish/berry with seal oil (Alaskan ice cream) (Alaska Native)
+- Tea, tundra, herb and laborador combination (Alaska Native) vs Fish, salmon, king, with skin, kippered, (Alaska Native)

-- Tea, tundra, herb and laborador combination (Alaska Native) vs Agutuk, meat-caribou (Alaskan ice cream) (Alaska Native)
+- Tea, tundra, herb and laborador combination (Alaska Native) vs Fish, sheefish, raw (Alaska Native)

-- Tea, tundra, herb and laborador combination (Alaska Native) vs Ascidians (tunughnak) (Alaska Native)
+- Tea, tundra, herb and laborador combination (Alaska Native) vs Buffalo, free range, top round steak, raw (Shoshone Bannock)

-- Tea, tundra, herb and laborador combination (Alaska Native) vs Whale, beluga, flipper, raw (Alaska Native)
+- Tea, tundra, herb and laborador combination (Alaska Native) vs Seal, bearded (Oogruk), meat, partially dried (Alaska Native)

 More in American Indian/Alaska Native Foods